bee-anchor/bfgg/README.md

 ### Configuration

 There is a .env file in the project where required config values are defined.
-These can be overridden by environment variables, and generally only the CONTROLLER_HOST will need to be overridden when deploying a cluster.
+These can be overridden by environment variables, and some will need to be overridden when deploying a cluster.

 ### The Controller: